alexandersc22/portfolio/README.md

 In my free time, I enjoy sharpening my analytical thinking through reading and applying structured logic to creative hobbies like playing the guitar and drawing.
 I also like to keep my mind fresh by being active through playing sports, especially football and badminton.
 I am eager to learn and always strive to be better everyday.

-This is a repository to showcase skills, share projects and track my progress in Data Analytics / Business Intelligence related topics.
+This is a repository to showcase skills, share projects and track my progress in Data Analytics / Business Intelligence (BI) related topics.

 You can find my resume [here](#about)